DavesCodeData/UrsineIsland/README.md

 This is all just me experimenting and learning, have fun with it!
+If you are curious Ursine means in relation to bears which is where Ursina gets it name because it is built off of Panda 3D.

 How to run on Windows: